securitydatspring2019/Week-08-SSH-SSL-Certificates-/README.md

 - [:tv: What is PIK (public key infrastructure)](https://www.youtube.com/watch?v=5OqgYSXWYQM&t=170s) (watch the first 8 minutes)
 - [:tv: Intro to SSH and SSH Keys](https://www.youtube.com/watch?v=mF6J-VQHPxA&t=293s) (This introduces the three scenaious you are expected to set up in the first exercise, and eventually demonstrate at the exam)
 -->
-_Since we are not using a text-book, but web resources only, there are many alternatives to the suggestions given below.
-You can use the topic-list given at the beginning of this document and find your own references if you prefer.
-You are definitely not expected to end up as a hardcore crypto-specialist when this week is over ;-) But you are expected to have a conceptual idea of the purpose with all the topics, and why they are needed for SSL (and SSH)_

 - [:book: Understanding the SSH Encryption and Connection Process (30 min.)](https://www.digitalocean.com/community/tutorials/understanding-the-ssh-encryption-and-connection-process)
 - [:tv: What is SSH?
 (4 min.)](https://www.youtube.com/watch?v=tCHldm7QTJo)
 - [:tv: Intro to SSH and Keys (13 min.)](https://www.youtube.com/watch?v=mF6J-VQHPxA&t=293s)